mthebert/angular_eventsv2/README.md

 -Better validation on the new events form
--use filter to display an icon for the session level (intro, intermediate, advanced)
+-use filter to display an icon for the session level (intro, intermediate, advanced) -Update the save method of eventdate to lookup next eventID by finding the highest event id of all existing events + 1 -Wire up dave button on EditProfile to save user using service called userData, use a $resource and save to data/user/:userName
+-Store upvotes to a cookie, only allow one upvote per session -allow users to log in after storing profile, track upvotes in their user profile object

 ### Notes:
 Angular: Most documentation has not caught up with 1.2.x.
 There seems to be a big difference in the promises/resource area as well as some routing changes, so for the sake of making things easier for now - I have rolled back my Angular to v 1.1.5